jmid/efftester/README.md

 ---------------------

 The tester requires OCaml, the QCheck library, and a *nix-like platform with `diff` and `/dev/null`.
+The below output is obtained with QCheck version 0.5.2.
+If compiled as is with a later QCheck version (known to produce more output) the resulting program may produce a somewhat garbled output.

 To build simply run `make`.